-Monumental in conception and unprecedented in scale, several of Stefan Knapp's murals for Heathrow Airport have recently become available following the closure of Terminal 1.
+Monumental in conception and unprecedented in scale, Stefan Knapp's largest mural for Heathrow Airport has become available following the closure of Terminal 1.

 A survivor of a Siberian gulag, Spitfire and reconnaissance pilot, author (and sometime ski instructor), Stefan Knapp was born in southeast Poland.
 Following the outbreak of WWII he was arrested by the Soviets while still a teenager and interned in a labour camp, looking at a five year sentence.
 In 1941 the Sikorski-Mayski agreement saw the release of Polish prisoners of war, enabling Knapp to make his way to Great Britain where he trained with the RAF.
 He flew successful sorties over Egypt and Palestine and was decorated for his services.

 Following the war and remaining in England, Knapp studied at the Central School of Arts in London and then at the Slade.
 War experiences gave rise to nightmares and insomnia from which Knapp was to find a degree of release in his art.
 He explored various media, experimenting with the potential of enamelling in the 1950s.
 Hanover Gallery's, London, first exhibition of Knapp's remarkable compositions in 1954 garnered a very favourable review in Time magazine and commissions ensued.
 This critical solo show presented Knapp's abstract painting-sculpture, for the first time now realised in a new technique he discovered whereby enamel could be fixed to zero carbon steel instead of its traditional base, copper.